moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/propagating_stages.rst

 ------------

 | The MoveRelative stage is used to perform a cartesian motion.
-| By default, this stage propagates results in both direction.
+| By default, this stage propagates results in both directions.
 | The default planning time for this stage is 1.0s.
 | The default cost term depends on path length.